UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 ### English

 The English analysis more or less follows the analysis in the `UD_English` treebank, with the addition of the relation `nsubj:cop` for subjects of copula constructions.
+There is a difference however with how (8--10) are treated.

 (1)
 ~~~ sdparse